kormoi/dbtasker/README.md

-# dbtasker
+# DBTASKER

-DbTasker is a powerful MySQL schema intelligence and query generation module.
+DBTASKER is a powerful MySQL schema intelligence and query generation module.
 It allows developers to define database schemas declaratively in JSON.
-DbTasker automatically validates, normalizes, and generates correct SQL for tables, columns, indexes, defaults, foreign keys, and more.
+DBTASKER automatically validates, normalizes, and generates correct SQL for tables, columns, indexes, defaults, foreign keys, and more.
 It is engine-aware, handles MySQL constraints, and is fully compatible with ORMs or other automation tools.

 ## Core Concept
-DbTasker uses a schema-first, JSON-driven design:
+DBTASKER uses a schema-first, JSON-driven design:
 ```js
 Database → Tables → Columns → Column Properties
 ```